ilaborie/blog/src/pages/oss-hackathon-1/index.md

 For now it'll most likely be held in a similar format to the first one on May 27th, but we might change the format to attract maintainers in other countries.

-If any of you are interested in this continuous effort, please let me know!!
-You can talk to me on Twitter by replying to me, or via Twitter DM as I can receive it from anyone.
+If any of you are interested in this continuous effort, please join [our Slack workspace](https://join.slack.com/t/osshackathon/shared_invite/enQtMzYwMTIxODQ1Mzk1LWY0Mjk4YWI3MDY4NTQ4NTI3MGQ2M2I3ZTgzY2QzOGRjOTg5YTFlYWU1MGU3MTRmODFkM2IyZGQxNGZlNzlkOTM), or just let me know!!
+You can talk to me on [Twitter](https://twitter.com/richardimaoka) by replying to me, or via Twitter DM as I can receive it from anyone on Twitter.

 Cheers!
 Richard